kfodex01/dsi-coding-challenge/README.md

 * Present _up to 25 cities_ that fuzzy-match the `like` parameter.
 * If `latitude` and `longitude` are specified, should find the 'closest' matches to this location.
-* Whether or not `latitude` and `longitude` are provided, should display a 'relevance score', between 0.00 and 1.00 (inclusive) up to two places of decimal (two places always), based on some assessment of the results in a new `score` field in the results.
+* Whether or not `latitude` and `longitude` are provided, should display a 'relevance score', between 0.00 and 1.00 (inclusive) up to two places of decimal (two places always), based on some assessment of the results in a new `score` field for each entity in the `cities` list.

 Relevance (the `score` field) is a function of a minimum of one or a maximum of two factors: